ycechungAI/SWE-agent/docs/usage/hello_world.md

    in docker containers (default), on modal, AWS fargate, or directly on your computer (not recommended).
    When the deployment starts, you will notice a "starting runtime" message that takes a few seconds.
 The runtime is what is executing the commands within your deployment.
+   Deployments are managed by a package called [`SWE-ReX`](https://swe-rex.com/latest/).
-2. Setting up **tools**: The tools that you specified are copied and installed within the environment.
+2. Setting up [**tools**](../config/tools.md): The tools that you specified are copied and installed within the environment.
 3. **System and instance prompts**: The initial instructions are shown to the LM.
+They are fully [configurable](../config/templates.md).
 4. **Main loop**: The LM starts to suggest and execute actions.
 5. **Submission**: The LM calls `submit` and we extract the patch (i.e., the changes to the source code that solve the problem).

-The complete details of the run are saved as a "trajectory" file (more about them [here](trajectories.md)).
+The complete details of the run are saved as a ["trajectory" file](trajectories.md)).
 They can also be turned into new [demonstrations](../config/demonstrations.md) together with other log and output files.

 Wetted your appetite?
 Head over to the [command line basics tutorial](cl_tutorial.md) to learn more about the options.